TereCova/Rocketship-Wiki/README.md

 In this project I focused in building a simple website about Rocketships.
 It has the following sections:

-* **Header**: Section that includes my profile picture, icons and a menu with hyperlinks.
+* **Header**: Section that includes the website's name and 2cute images.
-* **Main**: Section that contaibs the main elements of the website: logo, search bar, icons and buttons.
+* **Main**: Section that contaibs the main elements of the website: facts and questions about Rocketships.
-* **Footer**: Section that includes hyperlinks at the bottom of the website.
+* **Footer**: Section that includes a hyperlink to the oficial Technolochicas website.

 ## 3. Project's objective💜